-There can be a significant number of factors that many of us will consider when buying a mattress.
-Despite playing a significant role, people may often forget to include their body weight in their decision.
+There can be a significant number of factors that many of us will need to consider when buying a mattress.
+One of the major factors if not the most important, is your body weight.

 How To Choose A Mattress For Heavy People

 While the majority of people will assume that foam density will only play a role in memory foam mattresses, this isn’t necessarily the case.
 This is because many beds, regardless of what the overall type is, will have at least one layer of polyfoam or other material.

 Most of this will be focused on the comfort area of the bed, which means that the density can play a large role in how well you sleep.
 This is typically measured in pounds per cubic foot, or PCF, which will give you an accurate representation of whether it will be able to handle your weight.

 This may also be related to the durability of the mattress, as to how dense the foam will play a role in how quickly it will begin to sag.
 There are three densities that you should be aware of, regardless of whether you choose memory foam or polyfoam.
 It is either Low, Medium or High density.